 Mom.
 She was, is, and always will be a strong, brave woman.
-At first sight, you may not see her crown, but all mothers wear them because each of these women has fought a thousand hidden battles.
+At first sight, you may not see her crown, but all mothers wear them.
+That’s because each of these women has fought a thousand hidden battles.

 Think about all the other mothers out there.
-Think about the whole matriarchal line that has faced hundreds of adversities, hard times, famine, conflict, and loneliness.
+Think about the whole matriarchal line that’s faced hundreds of adversities, hard times, famine, conflict, and loneliness.

 They all managed to raise a family with their own hands, their own effort.

 All of us have a story featuring more than one woman who is and continues being your inspiration.

 Today is a good day to remember the mothers in your past and the mothers in your present.

 Today is the perfect day to reflect on everything we have yet to achieve.
 It’s time to think about which social rights we are still lacking in our jobs as working mothers to build a better future for ourselves and our children.